JanaIT24/CSSGenerator/README.md

 ## Features
 ### User-friendly Interface:The application provides an intuitive interface for users to easily input their desired CSS specifications.

 ### Customization Options: Users can customize a wide range of CSS properties including colors, fonts, margins, padding, borders, and more.

 ### Live Preview: The application offers a live preview feature, allowing users to see the changes in real-time as they adjust the CSS settings.

 ### Generated CSS Code: Once users are satisfied with their customizations, they can copy the generated CSS code snippet with a single click.

 ## Technologies Used

-HTML5
+1.HTML5

-CSS3
+2.CSS3

-JavaScript (ES6)
+3.JavaScript (ES6)

 ## Usage

-Clone the repository to your local machine.
++Clone the repository to your local machine.

-Open the index.html file in your web browser.
++Open the index.html file in your web browser.

-Use the interface to customize the CSS properties.
++Use the interface to customize the CSS properties.

-Copy the generated CSS code and use it in your project.
++Copy the generated CSS code and use it in your project.

 ## Demo

 You can view a live demo of the CSS generator webpage here (https://whimsical-jcssgeneratori-3047e2.netlify.app/)